-Tinder is the world's largest, most popular dating app with a staggering 75 million active monthly users and 100 million+ overall app downloads.
+Tinder is the world's largest, most popular dating app, with a staggering 75 million active monthly users and 100 million+ overall app downloads.
 Launched in 2012 as part of a hackathon in West Hollywood, California, Tinder quickly rose to fame and overtook every competitor quickly.

 If we say that Tinder has single-handedly revolutionized the concept of love and match-making, then it won't be hyperbole.
-Millions of people are discovering their dates on Tinder every day and finding love daily.
+Millions of people are discovering their dates on Tinder and finding love daily.

-In this blog, we will understand the system design architecture of Tinder, and find out what makes it special: How can one single mobile app support 75 million active monthly users, who are logging in to the app 11 times a day?
+In today's blog, we will understand Tinder's system design and architectural styles and discover what makes it unique: How can one mobile app support 75 million active monthly users logging in to the app 11 times a day?

 Swipe-Right: If you like a profile, you will swipe right.